-The Earth measures almost 200 million square miles in size, so you wouldn’t think it’d be too difficult to corner off a teeny tiny part of it, put a flag in it and claim it as your own.
+The Earth is almost 200 million square miles in size, so you wouldn’t think it’d be too difficult to corner off a tiny part of it and claim it as your own.

 But buying a house, particularly for the first time, can feel like a mission to the moon.